 According to data from Experian Automotive, the difference in interest rates on a new car loan for someone with excellent credit versus someone with very poor credit is over 11 percentage points.

 In fact, 2.84% was the average interest rate someone with a super-prime (excellent) credit score paid in the first quarter of 2017, while those with deep subprime (very poor) credit paid an average interest rate of 13.98% or higher.

 To illustrate this difference, consider that you apply for a 60-month loan on a car that costs $25,000.
 With a 2.84% interest rate, the total cost of your car would be $26,847 with payments of $447 per month.
 Not too shabby.

 For the same loan but an interest rate of 13.98%, your car loan would cost you $34,887, and you’d pay $581 per month.
 That’s more than $8,000 extra!
 Clearly, poor credit can result in you paying a lot more for your new vehicle.

-The difference was even starker for those financing used cars.
+The difference was even starker in comparison to those financing used cars.
 Those with super-prime credit paid an average rate of 3.56%, while those with deep subprime credit paid an average of 19.62%—more than 16 percentage points higher.

 Average New Car Loan Rate by Credit Score (Q1 2017)